about

 On Friday, Feb.
 23, join the discussion, Through the Lens of Humanity: Understanding Adverse Physical and Mental Health Care Outcomes in Communities of Color in the side dining room.
 Brenda McGowan, CEO of Domestic and International Child Welfare Training Consulting Agency, will lead the talk.

 On Thursday, Feb.
-29, Emanuel Mallya, MBA ’24 and graduate assistant for the Office of DEI, will lead a talk on Black Talk: The Cost of Being Black in America from 11 a.m to noon in the side dining room.
+29, Emanuel Mallya, MBA ’24 and graduate assistant for the Center for Cultural and International Affairs, will lead a talk on Black Talk: The Cost of Being Black in America from 11 a.m to noon in the side dining room.

 ABOUT WEST VIRGINIA WESLEYAN COLLEGE